GovTechSG/TechBiz-Documentation/techbiz-system.md

 ## Add and configure subscribed products

 Agencies need to add the subscribed SGTS products required for the system(s) and configure the products for each TechBiz system.

-This section guides how subscription admins and technical admins can do the following:

-- Add and configure subscribed products

 **To add and configure subscribed products**